 - Read our Radius Hybrid Checking Review for More Info

 Verdict: At the minimum, you need a free checking account.
 If simplification is your goal and you only want to maintain one bank account, then go for an interest-bearing checking account, such as the Radius Hybrid Checking Account.

 Checking Account Plus a Savings Account – The Most Common Banking Setup

-In most cases, the best interest rates are found at online savings accounts that can avoid the overheard that many brick and mortar banks have.
+In most cases, the best interest rates are found at online savings accounts that can avoid the overhead that many brick-and-mortar banks have.

 Using Multiple Bank Accounts to Separate Spending and Savings